Opinions herein do not necessarily reflect CUIndependent.com or any of its sponsors.

 Last month, Congress raised the debt ceiling for the 42nd time since 1980.

 It’s possible the bill was passed because our representatives feared the public ridicule or another congressional standstill.
 Maybe House Republicans were trying to avoid looking like the party that refused to negotiate.
 Or perhaps our congressmen are on exactly the same page as the rest of the American public and have no idea what the national debt actually means.
 Either way, it’s clear that our nation is intent on digging the hole ever deeper.
+You might need council tax experts to help you out with your debts and in writing them off or if your debtor is holding your aircraft because of your debts, you can get the help of an airplane repo attorney to assist you with repossession.

 Thus, I propose that we as citizens begin taking matters into our own hands.